What Is Web FTP and Should I Use It?

 • Whether the FTP-enabled website is malicious.
 If you happen to use a malicious Web FTP client, your login credentials may be saved by the FTP application without your knowledge and consent.
 Therefore, it is important to use Web FTP services that are trusted by the community.

 • Whether the FTP-enabled website uses SFTP or FTPS to connect to the FTP server.
-If the Web FTP client uses the plain File Transfer Protocol to communicate with the FTP server, then your credentials and any other transmitted data is at risk.
+If the Web FTP client uses the plain File Transfer Protocol to communicate with the FTP server, then your credentials and any other transmitted data are at risk.
 You should only be using FTP sites that can establish secure connections to the FTP server.

 Ideally, the Web FTP client that you decide to use should provide you with protection in all three scenarios that we have outlined above.
 If you are unable to verify that the FTP site meets the above criteria, it is best to stick with a desktop FTP program for your file transfers.